yieldjessyield/components-actions-and-stores-lab-web-0916/README.md

 Before we begin let's think about what is needed in React to build out this application.
 We'll need to mock out our components so that we have a template to build towards.
 This will help our application building process and shrink our need to "figure it out as we go" (possibly leading to later hours of refactoring).

-As we can see in the picture above our application will need an input field to enter the bands and another html tag to display them.
-Because these two functions are seperate we can break them up into two different components.
-Also, though these functions are seperate (one requires user input and the other just displays the input) they are also related (they interact with the same exact data) meaning that one of our components will likely be a parent of the other.
+As we can see in the picture above our application will need an input field to enter the bands and another html element to display them.
+Because these two functionalities are seperate we can break them up into two different components.
+Also, though these functionalities are seperate (one requires user input and the other just displays the input) they are also related (they interact with the same exact data) meaning that one of our components will likely be a parent of the other.
 Let's name our two components:

 1. `band_input_component` will handle our band input logic.
 2. `band_index_component` will only diplay the bands.